download linked KNB data and convert links in EML to ORE packages

 -- when CN discovers that an object is a replica, CN triggers sysmetaChanged event at LTER, LTER gets latest version of system metadata from CN, KNB's copy is considered a replica.

-#7 Updated by ben leinfelder over 7 years ago
+#7 Updated by ben leinfelder almost 8 years ago

 1. ORE generation and remote data download need to be done together so that we use the correct URI/identifier for the data object when we generate the ORE map.